pink-rose-garden-flower-bloom

 When to fertilize roses

-Save the first spring feed for when the rose plants are showing the first signs of spring growth (tiny leaves appearing).
+Save the first spring feed for when the rose plants are showing the first signs of spring growth, typically as buds swell and leaves begin to emerge.
 It also makes sense to wait until the average last frost date is no more than a month away, as sometimes roses can show a bit of growth during mid-winter warm spells.
-Try to avoid fertilizing roses when temperatures may drop below freezing.
+Try to avoid fertilizing roses when temperatures drop below freezing.
+Never apply fertilizer to frozen soil.

 “Roses like lots of food.
 Add fertilizer to boost growth prior to flowering.”